 IN THIS ARTICLE

-For physics objects to be simulated, they must exist inside a world.
+For PhysX objects to be simulated, they must exist inside a world.
 Multiple worlds can have uses like the following:

 - To simulate the result of an action in the first world.
 For example, the second world might show what a tower of blocks might look like five seconds from now if it were knocked over in the first world.

 - To simulate a subset of objects that you don’t want to interact with the rest of the world.
 For example, you could simulate the movement of objects attached to a player’s belt.